Last updated on November 25th, 2021

 But there’s more.
 Plenty of studies have also indicated that being out in nature can offer a host of benefits.
 Encouraging the younger generation to get outside more can help alleviate stress, enhance social behavior, help them gain self-confidence and a sense of accomplishment, improve recovery from physical trauma and promote optimal psychological functioning.

 Children that are willing to get involved in outdoor activities and educational programs are able to demonstrate improved physical and mental health, as well as better environmental stewardship and social skills.

 Why Should the Decline Concern Us?

 Studies show that adults who were introduced to outdoor activities as children are more likely to continue those activities into adulthood than those who did not have an early introduction.

 However, many states are finding that with declining youth participation, the growth rate in the numbers of anglers and hunters is not keeping up with that of the population, a growing concern for wildlife officials and the outdoor recreation industry.

 For instance, in Florida, a state known as the “fishing capital of the world”, officials are concerned about the impact that a drop-off in youth outdoor participation will have on recreational license revenues and taxes collected from the sale of outdoor equipment.
 That is despite a modest increase of about 226,000 more fishing licenses sold in 2016 over the previous year.

-The state has cut their wildlife budget and a potential deficit of $15 million to 20 million looms over the state in the next few years.
+The state has cut its wildlife budget and a potential deficit of $15 million to 20 million looms over the state in the next few years.
 Officials fear a scaling down of access to leased fishing and hunting lands as well as to conservation programs without an increase in license fees.

 According to U.S. Fish and Wildlife Service records, the latest certified license data indicates there are approx 14.5 million hunters (about 4.5% of the population).
 This figure shows the decline from the 1980s when there were approx 16.3 million license holders (closer to 7% of the population).